Hostwinds now offers our Shared hosting and Business hosting clients our Hostwinds Shared Backups.

 Once setup, press Add New Account.
 You can name the account whatever you would like to name it.
 In the example below, it’s labeled Test Backups.

-- Account Type: Select S3 Compatible Storage
+- Account Type: Select S3 Compatible Storage from the drop down menu

 - REST Endpoint: This will be your API Endpoint that you received from your Object API Info